toltec-dev/web/src/index.rst

 Install Toltec
 ==============

-**Warning:** *Toltec does not yet support any OS build newer than OS 2.11.0.442.
+**Warning:** *Toltec only supports OS builds up to and including OS 2.11.0.442.
 You will soft-brick your device if you install before support is released.
 See* `remarkable2-recovery <https://github.com/ddvk/remarkable2-recovery>`_ *for information on how to recover your device if you have done this.*

 To install `Toltec <https://github.com/toltec-dev/toltec>`_, connect your reMarkable to Wi-Fi and paste the following lines in an `SSH session <https://remarkablewiki.com/tech/ssh>`_: